 The second is Francesca Vanthielen (actress and presenter) who traveled for “Go2!” (another travel program) to more than 60 countries, went to Calcutta to meet Mother Theresa, was active in G1000, traveled with Greenpeace, went to Buenos Aires to take tango lessons and so on and so on.
 This is how she put it herself just last year:

 Vanthielen: “No. I have done more traveling than people do in a lifetime.
-When people make a big trip in life, sometimes it isn’t enough.
+When people make one big trip in life, that is sometimes not enough.
 I’ve really been anywhere.
 In every continent.
 Not in every country of course – there are nearly 200 in total.
 I only know one region of a country.
 But there are years that I haven’t traveled.

-They know how to play the media and the media loved it, some celebs who want to save the world.
-The next day there was immediate reaction.
-In the news paper Het Laatste Nieuws two pages with justifications why the travel habits of those celebs isn’t important.
-Balthazar asked: “Do I need to live in a mud house before I can say something?” and Vanthielen said “It isn’t about what I do”.
+They know how to play the media and the media loved it: some celebs who want to save the world.
+There was immediate reaction the following day.
+In the news paper Het Laatste Nieuws, two pages with justifications why the travel habits of those celebs don’t matter.
+Balthazar asked: “Do I need to live in a mud house before I can say something?” and Vanthielen said: “It isn’t about what I do”.

 It is only one side of the story.
 There are other sides as well.
-If one looks at it for example from the standpoint of the individual responsibility, than having such a footprint is not a very responsible thing to do.
-How can we believe them when they ask the government (therefor us) to make the sacrifices, while they themselves have no problem emitting.
+Looking at it for example from the standpoint of the individual responsibility, than having such a footprint is not a very responsible thing to do.
+How can we believe them when they ask the government (therefor us) to make sacrifices while they themselves have no problem emitting?
 If they really, really believe that CO2 is such a bad thing and we urgently should wean off fossil fuels, then by using fossil fuels they unconsciously show to the public that they think it is not such an urgent issue after all.